-For TEA Use Only ijustments and/or annotations made ils page have been confirmed with TEXAS EDUCATION AGENCY 071-902 Standard Application System (SAS) County-District No. by te lephone/e-mail/FAX on School Years 2010-2013 by of TEA.
-Amendment No. Texas Title I Priority Schools Grant Schedule #4-Program Requirements Values in the Contract Contrac P art 2: Statutory Requireme Primary Component Where Requirement Description - F ederal Statutory Requirements Described If the LEA/campus selects to im plement the turnaround model , the campus Program Assurances may implement the following fe deral requirements.
-18 permissible activities under the transformation model; or ı., themed, dual language academy).
-If the LEA/campus selects to im plement the school closure model , the campus Program Assurances must implement the following r equirement. a.
-Enroll the students who attended that school in other schools in the LEA 19 that are higher achieving ng within reasonable proximity to the closed , but are not limited to, charter schools or new schools for which achie vement data are not yet available. b.
-A grant for school closur continued funding.
-Durana Assumption If the LEA/campus selects to im plement the restart model , the campus must Program Assurances implement the following federal a.
-Convert or close and rec a charter management management organizat 20 rigorous review process operates or manages c functions and resource profit organization that n LEA. b.
-Enroll, within the grades attend the school. plement the transformation model , the camp us Program Assurances must implement the following f ederal requirements.
-Develop and increase te acher and school leader effectiveness. cipal who led the school prior to commencemen t of the transformation r nodel; ansparent, and equitable evaluation systems for teachers and principals that (1) Take int o account data on student growth as a significar nt factor as well as other factors such as multiple observation-base ed assessments of performance and ongoing collections of ctice reflective of student achievement and professional pra increased high s chool graduation rates; and 21 (2) Are des igned and developed with teacher and principal involvement: (C) Identify and rev vard school leaders, teachers, and other staff who, in impleme enting this model, have increased student d high school graduation rates and identify and remove those w ho, after ample opportunities have been provide ed for them to imp rove their professional practice, have not done so; the little and the date and added weeks alone (D) Provide staff on going, high-quality, job-embedded professional .g., regarding subject-specific pedagogy, instruction that reflects a deeper understanding of the commun ity served by the s chool, or differentiated instruction) that is aligne d with the school' s comprehensive instructional program and
+For TEA Use Only Adjustments and/or annotations made this page have been confirmed with TEXAS EDUCATION AGENCY Standard Application System (SAS) by t elephone/e-mall/FAX on of TEA.
+School Years 2010-2013 Amendment No. Texas Title I Priority Schools Grant Schedule #4-Program Requirements P art 2: Statutory Requireme AND AND DESCRIPTION OF THE PROPERTY OF THE PRO 100000 Primary Component Where Requirement Description - F ederal Statutory Requirements Described If the LEA/campus selects to im plement the turnaround model, the campus Program Assurances may implement the following fe deral requirements.
+18 permissible activities under the transformation model; or g., themed, dual language academy). plement the school closure model , the campus Program Assurances must implement the following i attended that school in other schools in the LEA 19 ng within reasonable proximity to the closed e, but are not limited to, charter schools or new vement data are not yet available. re is a one-year grant without the possibility of continued funding. e is a one year grant without the possibility of plement the restart model, the campus must Program Assurances implement the following federal a.
+Convert or close and re- a charter management management organizat 20 rigorous review proces: operates or manages c functions and resource profit organization that LEA.
+1 b.
+Enroll, within the grades attend the school. plement the transformation model, the campu s Program Assurances must implement the following f acher and school leader effectiveness. cipal who led the school prior to commencement of the transformation n ansparent, and equitable evaluation systems for teachers and principals tnat o account data on student growth as a significan . other factors such as multiple observation-base performance and ongoing collections of - ctice reflective of student achievement and chool graduation rates; and 21 igned and developed with teacher and principal involvement; 1 ard school leaders, teachers, and other staff nting this model, have increased student } high school graduation rates and identify and . [ no, after ample opportunities have been provided 1 · ove their professional practice, have not done SO; joing, high-quality, job-embedded professional g., regarding subject-specific pedagogy, eflects a deeper understanding of the communit v hool, or differentiated instruction) that is aligned comprehensive instructional program and